weaversa/cryptol-course/labs/NewModuleSystem/NewModuleSystem.md

 ## Electronic Codebook (ECB)

-ECB is a simple block cipher mode that just enciphers each block, with no intermediate transformations to **diffuse** the message, a weakness that disqualifies it for use in security-critical settings.
+ECB is a simple block cipher mode that just enciphers each block, with no intermediate transformations to **diffuse** the message -- a weakness that disqualifies it for use in security-critical settings.
 But just as a pedagogical exercise, we can define ECB in Cryptol...

 **Exercise**: In the specification of ECB mode below, define `decrypt` so that using the same shared key on an encrypted ciphertext message